 There are many themes that can be used for high school graduation speeches.
-The choices range from inspirational to humorous.
+Inspirational speech ideas can be simple, profound, or even humorous.
 Remember, the speech will be heard by teachers and parents, so include elements they will enjoy too.
 The following are some speech topics that will have your audience ready to give a standing ovation.

 - Following your dreams

 - Discussing popular events